-ITEMS PROVIDED BY OUTWARD BOUND You do not need to purchase the following: Quantity Item Description/Comments Price Range Check List 1 Sleeping Bag If you wish to bring your own, see the Personal Gear section above for OBCA's requirements. ~ 1 Sleeping Pad ~ 1 Backpack ~ Group Gear Tarps, Cooking Gear, Food, Emergency supplies including OTC medications like anti-inflammatories (Tylenol, Advil), stomach medications and antihistamines.
-The group gear will be divided and carried by all members. ~

-• ITEMS PROVIDED BY THE PARTICIPANT You do need to bring the following: TOPS Quantity Item Description/Comments Price Range Check List 2-4 Base Layer: Short-Sleeve Synthetic T-Shirt Worn daily, sweat wicking and for hiking.
+ITEMS PROVIDED BY OUTWARD BOUND You do not need to purchase the following: Quantity Item Description/Comments Price Range Check List 1 Sleeping Bag If you wish to bring your own, see the Personal Gear section above for OBCA's requirements. ' 1 Sleeping Pad ~ 1 Backpack ~ Group Gear Tarps, Cooking Gear, Food, Emergency supplies including OTC medications like anti-inflammatories (Tylenol, Advil), stomach medications and antihistamines.
+The group gear will be divided and carried by all members. ~ antinistanines.
+The group gear will be divided and carried by all members.
+ITEMS PROVIDED BY THE PARTICIPANT You do need to bring the following: TOPS Quantity Item Description/Comments Price Range Check List 1-2 Base Layer: Short-Sleeve Synthetic T-Shirt Worn daily, sweat wicking and for hiking.
 Often more layers are worn on top.
 For more sun protection, a long-sleeved sun-shirt can be worn instead.
-At least 1 shirt should not be cotton or cotton-blend. \$15 - \$40 each 2 Base Layer: Long-Sleeve Long Underwear Top Midweight polypropylene or wool long underwear top.
+At least 1 shirt should not be cotton or cotton-blend. \$15 - \$40 each 1-2 Base Layer: Long-Sleeve Long Underwear Top Midweight polypropylene or wool long underwear top.
 Worn next to your skin for warmth.
 No cotton or cotton blends. \$20 - \$60 1 Mid-Layer: Lightweight Fleece Top Polyester or wool fabric.
 Commonly referred to as micro-fleece or 100-weight fleece.
 Lighter and less bulky than a traditional fleece jacket.
-Typically comes with a 1⁄2 to 3⁄4 length zipper. \$30 - \$75 2 Long Sleeved Sun Shirt or Sun Hoodie Loose, lightweight, and light-colored for sun protection.
+Typically comes with a 1⁄2 to 3⁄4 length zipper. \$30 - \$75 1 Long Sleeved Sun Shirt or Sun Hoodie Loose, lightweight, and light-colored for sun protection.
 Our instructors often wear old button-down dress shirts from thrift stores since these get very dirty with daily use.
 Cotton is OK.
-Hoods are great! \$2 - \$15 2+ Sports Bra Should have the proper support for athletic activity.
+Hoods are great! \$2 - \$15 1-2 Sports Bra Should have the proper support for athletic activity.
 Can be worn as a swim top with quick drying shorts.
-You do not need to bring a swimsuit if you plan on using this combination. \$12 - \$30 BOTTOMS Quantity Item Description/Comments Price Range Check List 2 Base Layer: Synthetic Long Underwear Mid-weight polypropylene or wool long underwear bottoms.
+You do not need to bring a swimsuit if you plan on using this combination. \$12 - \$30 BOTTOMS Quantity Item Description/Comments Price Range Check List 1 Base Layer: Synthetic Long Underwear Mid-weight polypropylene or wool long underwear bottoms.
 They are worn next to your skin for warmth.
-No cotton or cotton blends. \$15 - \$50 1-2 Quick-Dry Shorts Lightweight nylon fabric dries quickly.
+No cotton or cotton blends. \$15 - \$50 1 Quick-Dry Pants Should be loose fitting to aid in movement.
+Convertible pants with zip-off legs work well as both shorts and pants.
+No cotton or cotton blends. \$30 - \$75 1 Quick-Dry Shorts (Optional) Lightweight nylon fabric dries quickly.
 Not needed if bringing convertible pants.
 No cotton or cotton blends.
-These will double as swimwear unless you bring swim bottoms. \$20 - \$50 1 Quick-Dry Pants Should be loose fitting to aid in movement.
-Convertible pants with zip-off legs work well as both shorts and pants.
-No cotton or cotton blends. \$30 - \$75
+These will double as swimwear unless you bring swim bottoms. \$20 - \$50